fazil-kp/smart_popup/README.md

 showDialog(
   context: context,
   builder: (context) => SmartPopup(
+    buttonAlignment: ButtonAlignment.vertical,  // Default Vertical
-    title: "Alert Title",
+    title: "Smart Popup",
-    subTitle: "This is an alert message.",
+    subTitle: "This is a smart popup.
+It can display alerts and messages",
-    firstButtonText: "Confirm",
+    primaryButtonText: "Ok",
-    secondButtonText: "Cancel",
+    secondaryButtonText: "Cancel",
-    firstButtonTap: () {
+    primaryButtonTap: () {
       Navigator.of(context).pop();
     },
-    secondButtonTap: () {
+    secondaryButtonTap: () {
       Navigator.of(context).pop();
     },
     // Do not pass popType and Image simultaneously; pass one at a time.